 - Annually host a “Community Tour Day,” providing members of surrounding communities with a first-hand look into the facility’s operations.
 In addition to the annual event, the refinery also offers arranged tours for schools and community groups throughout the year.
 For more information about our Tour Program, please contact us at email@example.com or call 310.615.3747.

 - In 2008, Chevron created “Humankind,” a community involvement program for U.S. employees and retirees.
 In its first two years, employees and the company contributed $48 million to advance the work of nonprofit organizations.

-- For 20 years, we have been the title sponsor of the Chevron Manhattan Beach Grand Prix bike race, a premier community event that provides support to local nonprofit organizations.
-(Manhattan Beach Lions Club and South Bay Wheelmen).
+- For nearly 25 years, we have been the title sponsor of the Chevron Manhattan Beach Grand Prix bike race, a premier community event that provides support to local nonprofit organizations.
 A highlight is the popular children’s community bike races.

 - Chevron recognizes employee-initiated network groups as part of our commitment to diversity and inclusion.
 The company’s Employee Networks are conceived and organized by employees to advance community and business interests, as well as support employee development.
 Members offer unique insight into Chevron’s recruiting efforts, consumer interests, and community outreach.

 - Sponsor area schools’ Red Ribbon Week drug education program, where Chevron employees provide thousands of red ribbons annually to be worn by students attending South Bay community schools as part of a substance abuse prevention program.